 The high costs of development are augmented by the additional expense incurred by hirers and trainers.
 It’s notoriously difficult to find quality software developers.
 In other words, these professionals can demand high salaries and very favorable terms.
 However, outsourcing helps businesses avoid these additional costs.

-Here at Lectron, we automate the complex work that requires an on-demand team to deliver high-impact business outcomes at rocket speed—by delivering all of the key features of outsourced software development.
+We automate the complex work that requires an on-demand team to deliver high-impact business outcomes at rocket speed—by delivering all of the key features of outsourced software development.

 Pros and Cons of Outsourcing Software Development